 In 2001, Argent was selected as the development partner.
 The project began with several years of intensive studies and consultation with the local community, government and other stakeholders.
 This work formed the basis for a vision for the development, from which the masterplan evolved.

-The plan was prepared by Allies and Morrison and Porphyrios Associates and in 2006 outline planning permission was granted.
+The plan was prepared by Allies and Morrison, Porphyrios Associates and Townshend Landscape Architects, in 2006 outline planning permission was granted.
 The permission allows for c.50 new building, 20 new streets, 10 new major public spaces, the restoration and refurbishment of 20 historic buildings and structures and up to 2,000 homes.

 In 2008, Argent, London & Continental Railways and DHL formed a joint partnership: Kings Cross Central Limited Partnership.
 The partnership was the single land owner at King’s Cross.
 Early infrastructure works began in June 2007, with development starting in earnest in November 2008.
 Much of the early investment was focused in and around the Victorian buildings that once formed the Goods Yard.